kisekae/UltraKiss/README.md

 ### How to get started with UltraKiss

-1. Download the current UltraKiss release from [GitHub](https://github.com/kisekae/UltraKiss).
-For all systems, extract the files from the **UltraKiss_3.6.zip** (or later) download.
+1. Download the current UltraKiss release from [GitHub](https://github.com/kisekae/UltraKiss/release).
+For automated installation, see the release downloads.

+2. For manual installation, extract the files from the **UltraKiss_4.0.1.zip** (or later) download.
 This extract will create a folder named **ultrakiss**.

-   For local execution on a Windows system with or without Java installed, run **UltraKiss_3.6.exe** found in the **ultrakiss** folder.
+   For local execution on a Windows system with or without Java installed, run **UltraKiss_4.0.1_jre8_201.exe** found in the **ultrakiss** folder.
 This program is a fully self-contained bundled application created with [Launch4j](https://launch4j.sourceforge.net/).

    For local execution on a Linux or Apple system with Java already installed, run the **kisekae.jar** file from the **ultrakiss** folder using the **java -jar kisekae.jar** command.